Dyson Micro 1.5KG vs V8

 2. Better on carpet: The V8’s direct-drive attachment is better suited for cleaning carpet.

-3. Larger dustbin: This model triples the Micro’s capacity and is better suited inside larger homes.
+3. Larger dustbin: This model triples the Micro’s capacity and is better suited for larger homes.

 Reasons to choose the Dyson Micro 1.5KG